 Indicator (e) Agency PREA Policy (page 22) sets forth the obligation to notify the parent or legal guardians of any allegation of sexual assault.
 It states, "Ensure appropriate signed individual consent forms are obtained for participation in the acute medical evaluation, the comprehensive medical evaluation, and/or the forensic mental health evaluation.
-The limitations of confidentially must be explained the alleged victim and/or the parents and/or the legal guardians at the time that consent is signed."
-A review of the incident tracking form show where staff are to document when DSS, Parent/Guardians, Court Counselor and their Social Worker.
-Discussions with staff and DSS representative confirmed there are youth with a variety of guardianship situations who could be in a Juvenile Detention Center.
+The limitations of confidentially must be explained to the alleged victim and/or the parents and/or the legal guardians at the time that consent is signed."
+A review of the incident tracking form show where staff are to document when DSS, Parent/Guardians, Court Counselor, and their Social Worker.
+Discussions with staff and DSS representative confirmed there are youth with a variety of guardianship situations who could be in a Youth Development Center.

 Indicator (f) Agency Policy and the review of all three incident checklists confirmed that the facility investigator must be informed of any allegations.
-The Shift Supervisors knew that they would notify the Director and the Nurse who in addition to their respective roles are also Administrative Investigators of PREA incidents.
-The NCDJJ TROI system would also create an immediate notification to the individual in DJJ who would assign an investigator if one was not available or their was a concern on the perception of a conflict of interest.
-The Investigator interviewed confirmed that in allegation against staff the investigator assigned to do the administrative investigation would likely come from another facility.
+The Shift Supervisors knew that they would notify the Director, The PREA Compliance Manager and the Nurse.
+The NCDJJ TROI system would also create an immediate notification to the individual in DJJ who would assign an investigator if one was not available or there was a concern on the perception of a conflict of interest.
+The

+Investigator interviewed confirmed that in an allegation against staff, the investigator assigned to do the administrative investigation would likely come from another facility.